Electrical wiring in North America: Comparison of US practices with other countries

-An older, but still widely used, high-leg delta system uses three phases with 240 volts phase-to-phase for motor loads, and 120 volts for lighting loads by use of a center-tapped transformer.
-Two of the phases are 120 volts to neutral; The third phase, the "high leg" of the system (also referred to as the "wild leg"), has 208 V to neutral and is not usually used for single-phase connections, so is distinctively colored.
+An older, but still widely used, high-leg delta system unique to North America uses three phases with 240 V phase-to-phase for motor loads, and 120 V for lighting loads by use of a centre-tapped transformer.
+Two of the phases are 120 V to neutral; The third phase, the "high leg" of the system (also referred to as the "wild leg"), has 208 V to neutral and is not usually used for single-phase connections, so is distinctively colored.
 For larger commercial installations, 277/480 V or 347/600 V three-phase is common.